Easiest, Best, Real, Seafood Alfredo

 - 1 ½ c Parmesan, finely grated

-- 2 tbsp Dry white wine (or 2 tsp lemon juice)
+- 2 tablespoon Dry white wine (or 2 teaspoon lemon juice)

 - 2 containers Sardo Marinated Seafood Salad or Shrimp, drained (alternatively use 1.5 c prepared mixed seafood)

-- Cooked fettuccini or other long pasta, cooked, ½ c water reserved
+- 4 c Cooked fettuccini or other long pasta, cooked, ½ c water reserved

 - ½ c Parsley, roughly chopped plus more for garnish